northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 In other words, a low priority job will be executed only if the private partition has resources to execute a job submitted to it.
 However, if a member of the private partition submits a job during this time, then the low priority job will be automatically terminated and re-queued (preempted).
 See {reF}`low-priority-preemption`.

-Jobs submitted to the `lowpriority` partition have the lowest priority of any class of jobs and are only considered after all other high priority jobs have been placed.
-Jobs submitted by private partition members to their own partition always have higher priority.
+Please keep in mind that jobs submitted by private partition members to their own partition **always** have higher priority.
 ::::

 ::::{dropdown} 5.
 Is the `lowpriority` partition default?